Shuffle/Shuffle-docs/docs/troubleshooting.md

 {"acknowledged":true}
 ```

-## Abort all running executions of a specific worflow
+## Abort all running executions of a specific workflow
-Follow Python scripts allows to massively stop all running executions of a worflow
+Follow Python scripts allows to massively stop all running executions of a workflow
 ```python
 import sys
 import requests